steadramon/ESPGeiger/docs/hardware/serial.md

 Practical consequences:

 - **Display lag (CPM-only formats).** The CPM on the ESPGeiger display is a smoothed view of an already-smoothed number.
-It will lag the counter's own display by up to ~60 seconds during a true rate change (e.g. waving a source past the tube).
+It will lag the counter's own display during a true rate change (e.g. waving a source past the tube).
 Instantaneous side-by-side readings will differ even at steady state — the counter's display is noisier, ESPGeiger's is quieter — but they describe the same underlying rate.
-The [Fast CPM](#fast-cpm-option) option shortens this lag considerably.
+The [CPM Window](#cpm-window-option) option shortens this lag.
-- **Total counts (CPM-only formats).** On the first valid line from the counter the firmware pre-fills the rolling window and credits `total_clicks` with the reported CPM, so boot-time totals track the counter's already-running state from second 1 rather than ramping from zero.
-Past that first line both sides add the same per-second counts.
-Over any window longer than a couple of minutes, totals agree to within a handful of counts.
-- **Total counts (CPS-bearing formats).** Exact, modulo only the single boot second during which the serial stream hasn't started yet.
-MightyOhm totals should match to within a count or two.
+- **Total counts (CPM-only formats).** ESPGeiger synthesises clicks from the reported CPM once per second; totals only include time ESPGeiger was running, not anything the counter counted before boot.
+In steady state both sides increment their totals at the same rate (within fractional rounding), so delta-over-time comparisons match; absolute totals will differ by whatever the counter had already counted before ESPGeiger started listening.
+- **Total counts (CPS-bearing formats).** Exact per-second counts from ESPGeiger's boot onwards.
+MightyOhm's lifetime total still won't match if the counter was running before ESPGeiger booted, for the same reason.

-## Fast CPM Option
+## CPM Window Option

-By default ESPGeiger averages received CPM values over a **60-second rolling window**, matching how the pulse-mode firmware behaves.
-This makes the on-screen CPM quiet and stable but means it lags the counter's own display whenever the true rate changes — for a source wave test, the ESPGeiger reading takes ~30 seconds to reach the halfway point and a full minute to fully converge.

-The **Fast CPM** option (Config > Input > Fast CPM, serial builds only) shortens the window to **5 seconds**.
-Trade-offs:
+ESPGeiger averages received CPM values over a rolling window before displaying them, which keeps the reading steady at the cost of lagging the counter's own display whenever the true rate changes.
+The **CPM Window** setting (Config > Input > CPM Window, serial builds only) controls that window's length, from **1 to 60 seconds**.

-- Tracks the counter's display within a few seconds during rate changes, not a minute.
+Reference points:

+- **60** — maximum smoothing.
+Reading is very steady, but lags up to a minute behind fast rate changes.
+Matches how the pulse-mode firmware behaves.
+- **30** (default) — comfortable middle ground.
+Tracks rate changes in ~15 seconds and still smooths out most natural variance at background levels.
+- **15** — more responsive.
+Tracks changes in under 10 seconds, slightly noisier at background.
+- **5** — tracks source-wave demos within a few seconds, but natural Poisson jitter is clearly visible at background rates.
+- **1** — effectively pass-through.
+You see whatever the counter just sent, second by second.

+Things to know:

-- Higher natural variance at steady state — CPM bounces closer to what the counter's own display shows.
+- Lower window values mean higher natural variance at steady state — CPM will bounce more, closer to what the counter's own display shows.
 - Warning / alert thresholds can trip on short Poisson spikes that a 60-second window would have smoothed over.
-If you have tight thresholds, bump them up or keep Fast CPM off.
+If you have tight thresholds, bump them up or use a larger window.
 - Requires a reboot to apply (the window size is fixed at startup).

-`total_clicks`, CPS, 5- and 15-minute averages, and all MQTT/API feeds continue to work unchanged with either setting — only the 1-minute CPM's responsiveness is affected.
+`total_clicks`, CPS, 5- and 15-minute averages, and all MQTT/API feeds continue to work unchanged at any window setting — only the 1-minute CPM's responsiveness is affected.

 ## Unsupported Counters